 Review Manager (RevMan)

-This handbook is the official document that describes in detail the process of creating Cochrane systematic Reviews.
-The Cochrane Handbook for Systematic Reviews of Interventions is the official document that describes in detail the process of preparing and maintaining Cochrane systematic reviews on the effects of healthcare interventions.
-The current version of the Handbook is 5.1.0 (updated March 2011).
+The Cochrane Handbook for Systematic Reviews of Interventions is the official guide that describes in detail the process of preparing and maintaining Cochrane systematic reviews on the effects of healthcare interventions.
+All authors should consult the Handbook for guidance on the methods used in Cochrane systematic reviews.
+The current version of the Handbook is 6.0 (updated July 2019).
 It is available in various formats (e.g. online & PDF).

 GradePro (Grade Profiler)